sameerabachoti/blog/_posts/2016-03-30-sinatra-outdoor-activity-tracker.md

 **Models and Migrations**

 Before coding, I had to set up some models and migrations.
 I had 4 different models—activity, location, user, and user_location.
-I decided on the following relationships: an activity belongs to a user and location, a location has many activities and users, and a user has many activities and users.
+I decided on the following relationships: an activity belongs to a user and location, a location has many activities and users, and a user has many activities and locations.
 Since user and location have a many-to-many relationship, a join table would be required to associate them—and that’s where the user_location model comes in, with user_locations being the join table.

 Here is what some of my models look like:  (Location and Activity):